hapijs/hapi/docs/Reference.md

   paths based on the server [`router`](#server.config.router) configuration option.
 The path can include named parameters enclosed in `{}` which will be matched against litertal values in the request as described in [Path parameters](#path-parameters).
 <p></p>
 - `method` - (required) the HTTP method.
-Typically one of _'GET, POST, PUT, DELETE, OPTIONS'_.
-Any HTTP method is allowed, except for _'HEAD'_.
+Typically one of 'GET', 'POST', 'PUT', 'DELETE', 'OPTIONS'.
+Any HTTP method is allowed, except for 'HEAD'.
   Use `*` to match against any HTTP method (only when an exact match was not found).
 <p></p>
 - `vhost` - an optional domain string or an array of domain strings for limiting the route to only requests with a matching host header field.